mhallin/graphql_ppx/README.md

 user-readable errors.

-The `@bsVariant` directive is removed from the query at compile-time, so your server don't have to support it.
+The `@bsVariant` directive is removed from the query at compile-time, so your server doesn't have to support it.

 ## Future work